Maps4HTML/MapML.js/README.md

 }
 ```

-## A parellel customized built-in element
+## A parallel customized built-in element

 The `<map is="web-map">` customized built-in element is developed in parallel
 to the `<mapml-viewer>` autonomous custom element.